What to do about weevils in the grain mash

 The rice was alive.

-I had eaten larvae!
+I had eaten larvae.

-The question though is, what happens if you discover your grain mash is full of weevils?
+What happens if you discover your grain mash is full of weevils?

 Can you continue to brew?